 The MAMFT program integrates academic study and clinical experience to help students form a professional identity critically informed by religious and theological commitments and marriage and family therapy.
-Some students aim to expand their skills as professionals who will practice marriage and family therapy.
+Most students begin the program expecting to become theologically and spiritually informed Marriage and Family Therapists practicing in community settings.
 Others expect to express their ordained ministry through specialized skills as a professional marriage and family therapist and will earn an MDiv while at Louisville Seminary.
-The MAMFT program encourages students to explore and integrate both theological and systemic traditions that mutually inform their work with people and enrich their professional identity as minister, pastoral counselor and marriage and family therapist.
+The MAMFT program encourages students to explore and integrate both theological and systemic traditions that mutually inform their work with people and enrich their professional identity as minister, pastoral counselor, and marriage and family therapist.
 Students receive individual supervision and group supervision based on direct observation or video recordings of their clinical work.